Optimal Functional Bilinear Regression with Two-way Functional Covariates via Reproducing Kernel Hilbert Space: Simulations

 Figure \ref{fig:r-error-init} shows the performance of FBLR with three different initialization methods under Setting 1 with $r_c=1$.
 Initializing via Ridge, PFPCR or MFPCR produces indistinguishable results from the perspective of prediction risk.
 As for the computational time, it can be seen most of the time is spent on initialization, and FBLR itself takes little time to implement.
 Because of these observations and the fastest computation of Ridge, for the rest of this article, we will use Ridge as initialization, together with FBLR+iGCV+est.

-For Settings 1-4, Figure \ref{fig:r-setting1to4} compares FBLR and a few other existing methods, such as PFPCR, MFPCR, and GMRF, in terms of the prediction risk and computation time.
+For Settings 1-4, Figure \ref{fig:r-setting1to4} compares FBLR and three streams of existing methods, such as PFPCR, MFPCR, GMRF, and FLR+TPK, in terms of excess prediction risk and computation time.
 In the implementation of PFPCR and MFPCR, one needs to specify the maximum number $r^{\max}$ of PCs, and the package will automatically find the optimal number of PCs.
-According to Table \ref{tab:cases1to4}, the theoretically optimal numbers of PCs to be provided to estimate the coefficient functions in the noiseless case are 4, 200, 8, and 204, for Settings 1-4 respectively.
+According to Table \ref{tab:cases1to4}, the theoretically optimal numbers of PCs to be provided to estimate the coefficient functions in the noiseless case are 4, 200, 8, and 204, for Settings 1-4, respectively.
 We tried two choices of $r^{\max} \in \{4,8\}$.
-Additionally, in Appendix \ref{sec:exsim} of the Supplement, we examine the choice of $r^{\textrm{max}}=\lfloor \sqrt{n-1} \rfloor$, which means we provide the code with the largest possible number of PCs that the software can handle.
-A brief message is that $r^{\max} = \lfloor \sqrt{n-1} \rfloor$ is extremely time-consuming and even less accurate than the other two.
-So for this section, only $r^{\max}\in \{4,8\}$ are compared with FBLR.
+Additionally, in Appendix \ref{sec:exsim} of the Supplement, we examine the choice of $r^{\textrm{max}}=\lfloor \sqrt{n-1} \rfloor$, which means that we provide the code with the largest possible number of PCs that the software can handle.
+The brief message is that $r^{\max} = \lfloor \sqrt{n-1} \rfloor$ is extremely time consuming and even less accurate than the other two.
+So, for this section, only $r^{\max}\in \{4,8\}$ are compared with FBLR.

-In Figure \ref{fig:r-setting1to4}, it is not surprising to see that GMRF is not doing well statistically under all settings, albeit its fastest speed, because it does not take advantage of the low-rank structure of the coefficient function.
-This figure also shows that the statistical performance of the prediction risk of FBLR dominates all other methods under all four Settings 1-4.
-From the perspective of computational cost, FBLR is always much faster than 2D-FPCR with $r^{\textrm{max}}=8$, faster than 2D-FPCR with $r^{\textrm{max}}=4$ under Settings 1-2 and when the sample size is large under Settings 3-4.
+In Figure \ref{fig:r-setting1to4}, it is unsurprising to see that GMRF performs the worst under all settings, albeit its fastest speed.
+Because it does not take advantage of the low-rank structure of the coefficient function.
+In terms of computational cost, FBLR is always much faster than 2D-FPCR with $r^{\textrm{max}}=8$ for all settings; much faster than 2D-FPCR with $r^{\textrm{max}}=4$ and FLR+ TPK under Settings 1-2; and faster than 2D-FPCR with $r^{\textrm{max}}=4$ and FLR+ TPK under Settings 3-4 for large sample sizes.
+Figure \ref{fig:r-setting1to4} also shows that the statistical performance of the prediction risk of FBLR dominates all the other methods under all four settings.